 It’s one of the most accurate methods for determining gold purity.
 An XRF machine uses X-rays to measure the elemental composition of the gold and can accurately discover the percentage of gold in an item.

 However, you probably don’t have an XRF machine in your home.
-Unless you’re a professional jeweler, which is highly unlikely considering that you’re reading my article on the best free ways to check if the gold is real or fake.
+Unless you’re a professional jeweler, which is highly unlikely considering that you’re reading my article on the best free ways to check whether your gold is real or fake.

 Is it Possible to Test Gold With Sound?